Exiv2/exiv2/README.md

 We provide support for both 64bit and 32bit builds using MinGW/msys2. [https://www.msys2.org](https://www.msys2.org)

 Support for MinGW/msys1.0 32 bit build was provided for Exiv2 v0.26.
 MinGW/msys1.0 is not supported by Team Exiv2 for Exiv2 v0.27 and later.

+There is a discussion on the web about installing GTest: [https://github.com/Exiv2/exiv2/issues/575](https://github.com/Exiv2/exiv2/issues/575)

 #### MinGW/msys2 64 bit
 Install: [http://repo.msys2.org/distrib/x86\_64/msys2-x86\_64-20180531.exe](http://repo.msys2.org/distrib/x86_64/msys2-x86_64-20180531.exe)